-Let’s say you need to free up space on Ubuntu — how do you go about it?
+Let’s say you need to free up space on Ubuntu — how do you go about doing it?

-Unlike Windows, which has built-in defrag and disk clean-up tools, Ubuntu doesn’t make it immediately obvious how you go about trying to free up space.
+Unlike Windows, which comes with built-in defrag and disk clean-up tools, Ubuntu doesn’t make it immediately obvious how you go about freeing up space.

-So what do you do once you’ve emptied the trash and deleted those sizeable .ISO downloads?
+Once you’ve emptied the trash and deleted those sizeable .ISO downloads, then what?
 How do you recover more space?

-Below, we show you 5 super simple (and in some cases blindingly obvious if easily forgotten) steps you can take to get back those GBs, materialise more MBs, and clean out the KB cruft!
+Below, I show you 5 super simple (and in some cases blindingly obvious if easily forgotten) steps you can take to get back those GBs, materialise more MBs, and clean out the KB cruft!

-Next time you need more space — and heck: even if you don’t — here are 5 simple ways to free up disk space on Ubuntu.
+Next time you need more space, or even if you don’t, be sure to follow these 5 simply ways to free up disk space on Ubuntu.

 1. Clean the APT Cache (And Do It Regularly)

-It sounds so obvious yet chances are you haven’t done this for a while.
+It sounds obvious yet chances are you haven’t done this for a while.

 By default Ubuntu keeps every update it downloads and installs in a cache on your disk, just in case you need it again.

-This is useful if you regularly add and remove apps, find yourself needing to reconfigure/reinstall a specific package, or simply have a poor connection.
+If you regularly add and remove apps, find yourself needing to reconfigure/reinstall a specific package, or simply have a poor connection, this cache will prove useful.

-But the flip side is that the apt package cache can quickly swell to several hundred MBs.
-This command tells you how big your apt cache is:
+But if you don’t, he apt package cache can quickly swell to several hundred MBs.
+To find out how big your your apt cache is, run:

 du -sh /var/cache/apt/archives

 Clean the apt cache on Ubuntu using the command:

 sudo apt-get clean